auth0/auth0.net/docs-source/index.md

 Welcome to the documentation for the Auth0 .NET SDK.
 This reference will give you basic guidance on how to use the .NET SDK to access the Auth0 Management API and Authentication API.

 This documentation is supplemental to the official [Auth0 API documentation](https://auth0.com/docs).
-For more information on the Authentication and Management APIs, you can visit their official documentation by following one of the links below:
+For more information on the Authentication and Management APIs, you should also refer to the official documentation:

 * [Authentication API](https://auth0.com/docs/api/authentication)
 * [Management API](https://auth0.com/docs/api/management/v2)